Code-Institute-Submissions/inventory-manager-mp3/README.md

 ## UX:
 ### User Goals
 * Build an app that allows the user to search for products held within a stock room.
-* User should be able to update the quantity remaining.
+* User should be able to update the fields, mainly quantity available for day to day use.
 * User can request for new products to be added through a request form.
-* Administrator can create, update, delete and search for products.
+* The application can display stocks, update, delete and add new products.
+* Requests for new products can be sent to the admin page.
-* Administrator level is password protected.
+* Administrator level is password protected, nice to have.
 * Interface is easy to use and navigate through.
+* application should be responsive.

 ## User ideas:
-* “Update function should be available”
+* "Update function should be available"
+* "Incorporate text to guide new users"
+* "Products cannot be delete easily"
+* "Fields should be prepopulated"

 ## Requirements:
 The requirements for the application are as follows:
 * User can see what is available in both categories.
 * Quantities can be updated when products are removed.
+* All properties can be editable incase of changes to produces, for example catalogue number changes.
-* Navigation bar will collapse on mobile devices.
+* Navigation bar will have drop down for administrative items.
 * Products can be edited.
 * New products can be added.
 * Products which are no longer required can be removed from the database.